Iraklis Volos F.C.

-Iraklis Volos F.C. is a Greek football club, based in Nea Ionia, Magnesia.
+Iraklis Volos F.C. is a Greek football club, based in Nea Ionia, Magnesia, currently a part of the Thessaly Football Clubs Association.
 The club was founded in 1932.
 Before its official establishment, it was active as an unofficial union, being an annex-subsidiary team of Niki Volos.
-It played its first match as an unofficial association on 26 August 1928, with A.E.
-Nikomideias in a friendly match and defeating it with a score of 1–0.
+It played its first match as an unofficial association on 26 August 1928 against A.E.
+Nikomideias in a friendly match, winning it with a score of 1–0.

-In the period 1963–1964, he experienced the climax of his historical course by participating in the Beta Ethniki.

-In the 1990s he competed for 5 seasons in the 4th National Division (1990–1991, 1991–1992, 1992–1993, 1994–1995, 1999–2000).

 History

 Foundation – Pre-war Period

-After the arrival of the Asia Minor refugees in Volos and the establishment of Niki Volos in 1924, football flourished in Volos.
+Football gained popularity in Volos after the arrival of the Asia Minor refugees in Volos and the subsequent establishment of Niki Volos in 1924.
 Niki Volos, as well as the other teams of Volos, in order to meet the interest of young people in sports, formed branches - subsidiary teams without legal recognition in which young footballers were tested.
-In the summer of 1928, Iraklis Volos made its appearance as an unofficial club - subsidiary team of Niki.
+In the summer of 1928, Iraklis Volos was formed as an unofficial club - subsidiary team of Niki.
 Iraklis received its official status on 29 January 1932, when it was recognized by the Court of First Instance of Volos.